 20 Crackenedge Lane,

-Built for the independent Lou Morris chain, the Playhouse Theatre was opened on 26th October 1931.
+Architect Robert Cromie designed the Playhouse Theatre for the independent Lou Morris chain.
+Interior decorations were by interior designers Mollo & Egan (their first cinema project).
+The Playhouse Theatre was opened on 26th October 1931.
 It was built for a mixed use of theatre and cinema and had a large stage, which was used extensively over the years.
 The proscenium was 50 feet wide, and there were six dressing rooms.
 The Playhouse was equipped with a Compton 3Manual/8Ranks organ.
-The Playhouse also had a cafe/restaurant for the convenience of its patrons.
+The Playhouse also had a café/restaurant for the convenience of its patrons.
 It was taken over by the Associated British Cinemas(ABC) chain on 6th May 1935.

 Re-named ABC in 1963, it was closed as a cinema on 11th December 1970, when Tesco supermarkets were proposing demolition to build one of their supermarkets on the site.
 This never happened and it was converted into a bingo club, last operated by Mecca Bingo Clubs.
 In recent years, they have built a new purpose-built bingo club in the town, and closed the ABC/Playhouse building in March 1999.
 It stood empty until it was demolished in 2002.
 A Wilkinson’s hardware store has been built on the site.

 Just login to your account and subscribe to this theater.